-- Sanitary control at the entry and those with a temperature above 37.50C will be taken in charge by the Ministry of Health and Wellness - Shopping restricted to 30 minutes only and shoppers to carry their own bags - Access limited to only three per persons for essential products e.g flour, rice, oil, milk, tissue papers - Removal of VAT from Hand sanitizers and face masks, gloves, test kits, and other related medical equipment (taken effect since 24 March 2020). - Other measures: - I. Establishment of a special relief fund to support small scale enterprises - II.
-A COVID-19 Solidarity Fund was put in place to support the population - Introduction of a moratorium of six months on capital repayment for existing loans for enterprises that are being affected by COVID-19 - Provision of a special Relief fund through commercial banks to meet cash flow and working capital requirements of economic operators which are being directly impacted by COVID-19
+- Sanitary control at the entry and those with a temperature above 37.50C will be taken in charge by the Ministry of Health and Wellness - Shopping restricted to 30 minutes only and shoppers to carry their own bags - Access limited to only three per persons for essential products e.g. flour, rice, oil, milk, tissue papers - Removal of VAT from Hand sanitizers and face masks, gloves, test kits, and other related medical equipment (taken effect since 24 March 2020). - Other measures: - I. Establishment of a special relief fund to support small scale enterprises - II.
+A COVID-19 Solidarity Fund was put in place to support the population

-- Customs Measures to assist economic operators with cashflow problems include: Deferred Payment Scheme; Duty & Taxes suspended scheme; waiver of penalties and interest for late payments. - A communiqué has been published on Mauritius Revenue Authority (MRA) website and a communication line between Customs and external stakeholders has been established for the smooth running of operations.
-Economic operators have been provided a common email address and a dedicated phone number to contact Customs at any time for any urgent issues. - All stakeholders of the supply chain including Other Governmental Agencies are hooked on an online platform in order to facilitate trade and quickly resolve any trade related issues. - Web-based submission of electronic Customs Declarations, including electronic payment of duties and taxes.
-MRA Customs negotiated with the Service Provider to allow, free of charge, web-based access to the Customs Management System (CMS) by ALL economic operators transacting business with Customs.
-This initiative enables brokers/freight forwarders and other declarants to work from home. - The optimum use of non-intrusive x-ray scanning is being done so as to minimize physical examinations by customs officers - Reduction of a cash reserve ratio applicable for commercial banks from 9 to 8%.
-This reduction is a key measure that aims at supporting banks to further assist businesses which are being directly impacted by COVID-19 - Provision of financial support to workers in the informal sector of 50% of the monthly minimum wage - A standing committee to be formed to explore potential ways to limit the impact of the Covid-19 on trade and businesses.
-The committee will be under Ministry of Industrial Development, SMEs and Cooperatives - All companies in Mauritius can apply for Wage Assistance subsidy to alleviate the employee cost for the month of March ranging from 15 days basic wage bill to USD 313 per employee; - The Mauritius Government has applied for a grant of USD 650 million from the World Bank for economic stimulus - The BOM has initiated a USD/MUR swap arrangement with commercial banks for an initial amount of USD100 million to enable commercial banks to support import-oriented businesses, except for the State Trading Corporation which will be dealing directly with the Bank of Mauritius for its foreign currency requirements until further notice. - The Bank of Mauritius has removed shared ATM fees and will continue to maintain adequate supply of banknotes to commercial banks for their ATMs - Electricity consumption rates have been reduced for low income groups and small businesses. - Capital Market activity has been suspended.
-The Stock Exchange of Mauritius has suspended all trading until further notice

-Coordinating Ministry (National Contact Points) Minister of Foreign Affairs, Regional Integration and International Trade PORT LOUIS Republic of Mauritius Tel: (230) 405 2541; (230) 405 2622 Fax: (230) 211 3148, (230) 2137674 Email: sfa@govmu.org ; secretariatmofa@govmu.org ; mphokeer@govmu.org ; skhundoo@govmu.org Focal Point - Ministry of Health & Wellness Mr. S. Ramasawmy, 5th Floor, Emmanuel Anquetil Building, Port-Louis, Mauritius Tel: 230 201 1892 Fax: 230 201 2330
+Introduction of a moratorium of six months on capital repayment for existing loans for enterprises that are being affected by COVID-19 Trade Facilitation / Business Support Provision of a special Relief fund through commercial banks to meet cash flow and working capital requirements of economic operators which are being directly impacted by COVID-19 Customs Measures to assist economic operators with cashflow problems include: Deferred Payment Scheme; Duty & Taxes suspended scheme; waiver of penalties and interest for late payments.

+A communiqué has been published on Mauritius Revenue Authority (MRA) website and a communication line between Customs and external stakeholders has been established for the smooth running of operations.
+Economic operators have been provided a common email address and a dedicated phone number to contact Customs at any time for any urgent issues.
+All stakeholders of the supply chain including Other Governmental Agencies are hooked on an online platform in order to facilitate trade and quickly resolve any trade related issues.
+Web-based submission of electronic Customs Declarations, including electronic payment of duties and taxes.
+MRA Customs negotiated with the Service Provider to allow, free of charge, web-based access to the Customs Management System (CMS) by all economic operators transacting business with Customs.
+This initiative enables brokers/freight forwarders and other declarants to work from home.
+The optimum use of non-intrusive x-ray scanning is being done so as to minimize physical examinations by customs officers Reduction of a cash reserve ratio applicable for commercial banks from 9 to 8%.
+This reduction is a key measure that aims at supporting banks to further assist businesses which are being directly impacted by COVID-19 Provision of financial support to workers in the informal sector of 50% of the monthly minimum wage A standing committee to be formed to explore potential ways to limit the impact of the Covid-19 on trade and businesses.
+The committee will be under Ministry of Industrial Development, SMEs and Cooperatives All companies in Mauritius can apply for Wage Assistance subsidy to alleviate the employee cost for the month of March ranging from 15 days basic wage bill to USD 313 per employee; The BOM has initiated a USD/MUR swap arrangement with commercial banks to support inport-oriented businesses, except for the State Trading Corporatio which will be dealing directly w Coordinating Ministry (National Contact Points) Minister of Foreign Affairs, Regional Integration and International Trade PORT LOUIS Republic of Mauritius Tel: (230) 405 2541; (230) 405 2622 Fax: (230) 211 3148, (230) 2137674 Email: sfa@govmu.org ; secretariatmofa@govmu.org ; mphokeer@govmu.org ; skhundoo@govmu.org Focal Point - Ministry of Health & Wellness Mr. S. Ramasawmy, 5th Floor, Emmanuel Anquetil Building, Port-Louis, Mauritius Tel: 230 201 1892 Fax: 230 201 2330 Email: swrasawmy@govmu.org
-Email: swrasawmy@govmu.org